Neuts/video_profanity_muter/README.md

 Tip: Keep "Merge with built-in list" enabled and try Dialogue Enhancement + Beam Size 7 for best results.

+Run gui.bat for windows clients, it will load a fully featured GUI with all of the options included in this script.

 ### Main Options Explained

- - Whisper | Model large-v3 recommended for best accuracy
+ - **Whisper | Model large-v3 recommended for best accuracy
- - Beam Size | Higher = better detection, slower (5–10 is good balance)
+ - **Beam Size | Higher = better detection, slower (5–10 is good balance)
- - Dialogue Enhancement | Applies filters to clean audio before transcription (often helps catch more)
+ - **Dialogue Enhancement | Applies filters to clean audio before transcription (often helps catch more)
- - Safe Mode | Uses subtitles to mute full sentences when Whisper misses profanity
+ - **Safe Mode | Uses subtitles to mute full sentences when Whisper misses profanity
- - Merge with built-in list | Combines your custom words with built-in list + variants
+ - **Merge with built-in list | Combines your custom words with built-in list + variants
- - Verbose Logging | Shows full ffmpeg output (useful for debugging)
+ - **Verbose Logging | Shows full ffmpeg output (useful for debugging)

 ### Custom Word List Format